 Burkeville is a very small town located in the state of Texas.
 With a population of 1,786 people and just one neighborhood, Burkeville is the 676th largest community in Texas.

 When you are in Burkeville, you'll notice that it is more blue-collar than most other communities in America.
-50.07% of Burkeville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Burkeville is a town of sales and office workers, transportation and shipping workers, and service providers.
-There are especially a lot of people living in Burkeville who work in office and administrative support (17.86%), farm management occupations (11.42%), and community and social services (7.47%).
+46.66% of Burkeville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Burkeville is a town of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Burkeville who work in office and administrative support (14.19%), healthcare suport services (11.84%), and farm management occupations (10.20%).

-The per capita income in Burkeville in 2022 was $27,226, which is middle income relative to Texas, and lower middle income relative to the rest of the US.
-This equates to an annual income of $108,904 for a family of four.
+The per capita income in Burkeville in 2022 was $26,943, which is lower middle income relative to Texas and the nation.
+This equates to an annual income of $107,772 for a family of four.
 However, Burkeville contains both very wealthy and poor people as well.

 Burkeville is a very ethnically-diverse town.
 The people who call Burkeville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burkeville residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Burkeville include French, English, Irish, German, and Portuguese.
+Important ancestries of people in Burkeville include English, Irish, German, French, and Scottish.

 The most common language spoken in Burkeville is English.
 Other important languages spoken here include Spanish and Polish.